jdanders/hdl_build/README.md

 * `DEVICE`, for example `DEVICE := 10AS123N2F40I2SG`

 Quartus install path must have the string "pro" in it if using Quartus Pro, and must not have "pro" in it if using Quartus Standard.
-The default path name of `intelFPGA_pro` meets this requirement.
+The default path name of `intelFPGA_pro` meets this requirement, but it is recommended to include the `SYNTH_TOOL` string in the path, like `quartuspro_20.1`.

 Python 3.6 or higher is required, with the PyYAML yaml package installed for substitution files.
 If Python 3.6 is not available, replace all the 'f' strings with .format strings.